menchelab/netviz-iactive-/README.md

-# Proof Of Concept/test for multilayer network visualisation -> filtering -> analysis
+# Proof Of Concept/Test for multilayer visualization

-in experimental state :)
+in experimental alpha state :)

 # Running